Entra ID Token Rotation Guide¶

 Overview¶

 MazeVault provides automated lifecycle management for Microsoft Entra ID (Azure AD) enterprise application credentials.
-This includes automatic discovery, expiry monitoring, dual-secret rotation with grace periods, and multi-target propagation to Azure Key Vault, Spring applications, and webhooks.
+This includes automatic discovery, expiry monitoring, dual-secret rotation with grace periods, and ordered post-rotation deployment to Azure Key Vault, Kubernetes, agent-managed runtime files, IIS app pools, Spring applications, and webhooks.

 Key Features¶